Scheduled MonumentsEnglandSite of 'King Athelstan's Palace', immediately north of the church

 What is Site of 'King Athelstan's Palace', immediately north of the church?

-The site of King Athelstan's Palace is a scheduled ancient monument located immediately north of the church at Yeavering in Northumberland (the reference appears to relate to a Yorkshire entry, though Yeavering is in Northumberland).
+The site of King Athelstan's Palace is a scheduled ancient monument located immediately north of the parish church in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017486.

 Who is responsible for protecting Site of 'King Athelstan's Palace', immediately north of the church?